 Evaluation of teaching will include available evidence from multiple sources (Student Experience Surveys, peer evaluations, and optional self-reflection) assessed, at a minimum, against the four standards of professional, inclusive, engaged, and research-informed teaching as described below.
 Student Experience Surveys will be offered for all courses with five or more students, and these should be considered in the context of the response rate.
 Evidence will be drawn from all parts of a course for which an instructor is responsible (including labs, discussion sections, etc.).
 The Teaching Evaluation Rubric will be used to guide teaching evaluation for individual faculty.

-[The linked Teaching Evaluation Rubric is organized to be consistent with the COE’s pedagogical values and the 4 pillars of excellence as developed by TEP and adopted in the COE policy for instruction.
-The rubric accounts instruction as inclusive of both didactic instruction and clinical supervision.
+The COE Teaching Evaluation Rubric is organized to be consistent with the COE’s pedagogical values and the 4 pillars of excellence as developed by the university’s Teaching Engagement Program (TEP) and adopted in the COE policy for instruction.
+The rubric accounts for instruction as inclusive of advising, mentoring, didactic instruction, and clinical supervision.

-Need to undo link to old rubric.

 Professional Teaching

 Readily available, coherently organized, and high-quality course materials; syllabi that establish student workload, learning objectives, grading, and class policy expectations.